InnovativeInventor/node-kayles/README.md

 bash scripts/lattice_3_n.sh
 ```
 Sequence (where the first term is the 3x1 lattice): 2, 1, 1, 0, 3, 3, 2, 2, 2, 3, 3, 5, 2, ***4, 1, 3***

+In addition to the optimized Rust implementation, a naive Haskell implementation can be found at `haskell-impls/lattice.hs`).

+## License
+This project is licensed under `GPL-3.0-only`.
+Pull requests, feedback, and contributions are always welcome.